Kyushu Institute of Technology, 1989−2003

 At the end of this page are shown related publications.

-・ Visit of University of Lille-3 in France towards agreement of sister universities，2002
+・ Visit of University of Lille-3, France towards agreement of sister universities，2002

 ・ Holding a research convention of teaching for higher information processing with Ministry of Education, Science, Culture, and Sports (MESCS), 1998

-* He offered a place of presentations, discussions and information-exchanges about teaching of higher information processing to several hundreds of teachers and researchers of technical colleges, junior colleges, universities, and graduate schools all over Japan, doing great services in charge of chair of the steering committee of the convention.
+* KIT offered a place of presentations, discussions and information-exchanges about teaching of higher information processing to several hundreds of teachers and researchers of technical colleges, junior colleges, universities, and graduate schools all over Japan.
+He was in charge of chair of the steering committee of the convention.

 ・ Leadership of supporting the education of information processing at Information Science Center (ISC), 1997−2003

-* ISC offers core facilities in higher education of information processing at Kyushu Institute of Technology (KIT).
+* ISC offers core facilities in higher education of information processing at KIT.
 He contributed greatly to improve its financial infrastructure, expand the network highways both inside KIT and down/up from/to its outside, and manage the serious problems of illegal accesses or information security, attending meetings many times in KIT and negotiating with the headquarters of academic network highways, or the Research Information Center of Japan and MESCS

-・ Visit of University of Regina in Canada towards agreement of sister universities, 1995
+・ Visit of University of Regina, Canada towards agreement of sister universities, 1995

-・ Visit of Chun-jyu University in Korea towards agreement of sister universities, 1995
+・ Visit of Chun-jyu University, Korea towards agreement of sister universities, 1995

-・ Visit of Simon Fraser University in Canada towards agreement of sister universities, 1994
+・ Visit of Simon Fraser University, Canada towards agreement of sister universities, 1994

 ・ The professor in charge of Advanced Language and Data Engineering at the Graduate School of Computer Science and Systems Engineering, 1993−2003